OGGM/oggm/docs/practicalities.rst

   Singularity is preferred over Docker in cluster environments, mostly for security and performance reasons.
-- we fix the container version we want to use to a certain `tag <https://hub.docker.com/r/oggm/base/tags>`_.
+- we fix the container version we want to use to a certain `tag <https://hub.docker.com/r/oggm/oggm/tags>`_.
 With this, we are guaranteed to always use the same software versions across runs.
 - it follows a number of commands to make sure we don't mess around with the system settings.
+- the `oggm` docker images ship whith an OGGM version guaranteed to work on this container.
+  Sometimes, you may want to use another OGGM version, for example whith newer developments on it.
+You might also add your own flavor or parameterization to OGGM into the environment.
-- then we install a **specific OGGM version**, here specified by its git hash (you can use a
+  For this you can use pip and install the version you want.
+Here we show an example where we install a specific OGGM version, here specified by its git hash (you can use a
   `git tag <https://stackoverflow.com/questions/13685920/install-specific-git-commit-with-pip>`_
   as well).
-Again, this is to ensure reproducibility and **document** which dependency and OGGM versions where used for a specific run.
+If you do that, you might want to run the tests once first to make sure that it works as expected.
+You can do that by replacing `YOUR_RUN_SCRIPT_HERE` with `pytest --pyargs oggm --run-slow`!
+- Finally, the `YOUR_RUN_SCRIPT_HERE` is the actual command you want to run from this container!
+Most of the time, it will be a call to your python script.

-We recommend to keep these scripts alongside our code and data, so that you can trace them.
+We recommend to keep these scripts alongside our code and data, so that you can trace them later on.

 Data storage
 ~~~~~~~~~~~~